The CreateTheater NYC Musical Development Workshops

 Sunday April 26 12pm Online

-Workshop 2: Conflict, Obstacles, and the Close of Act 1
+Workshop 2: Conflict, Obstacles, and the Act 1 Finale

 • Who or what is the antagonist?
 Define the conflict